-Thruster allocation refers to the process of determining which thrusters to use and how much power to apply to each thruster in order to achieve a desired position or heading for a dynamic positioning (DP) vessel.
+Thruster allocation refers to the process of determining which thrusters to use and how much power to apply to each thruster to achieve a desired position or heading for a dynamic positioning (DP) vessel.

-On a DP vessel, the thruster allocation system is responsible for distributing the thrust generated by the vessel's thrusters in a manner that maximizes the vessel's manoeuvrability while minimizing the fuel consumption.
+On a DP vessel, the thruster allocation system is a fundamental part of the DP and is responsible for distributing the required force on the vessel to the thrust generated by each thruster in a manner that maximizes the vessel's manoeuvrability while minimizing the fuel consumption.
 The thruster allocation system takes into account various factors such as vessel speed, heading, wind, current, and wave conditions to determine the most efficient thruster configuration.